webb-tools/protocol-cosmos/readme.md

-# protocolcosmos
+# protocol-cosmos
-**protocolcosmos** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).
+**protocol-cosmos** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).

 ## Get started